yashashvijain/yashashvijain/README.md

 # Hey there! 👋

-I'm Yashashvi, a BCA student and frontend developer from India.
+I'm Yashashvi, a BCA student and web developer from India.

 I like building things for the web, experimenting with ideas, and turning random thoughts into projects I can actually use.